Yuri (genre): Lack of genre and demographic exclusivity

 Though yuri has been historically and thematically linked to shōjo manga since its emergence in the 1970s, yuri works have been published in all demographic groups for manga, not only shōjo (girls), but also josei (adult women), shōnen (boys) and seinen (adult men).
 Shōjo yuri works tend to focus on fanciful and fairy tale-inspired narratives that idolize Takarazuka Revue-inspired "girl prince" characters, while yuri works in the josei demographic tend to depict same-sex female couples with a greater degree of realism.
 Conversely, shōnen and seinen manga tend to use yuri to depict relationships between "innocent schoolgirls" and "predatory lesbians".
 Manga magazines dedicated exclusively to yuri tend not to conform to any one specific demographic, and are thus inclusive of content ranging from schoolgirl romances to sexually explicit content.

 Often, works that are perceived and categorized as yuri in Japan are not regarded as such by international audiences.
 For example, while in the West Sailor Moon is regarded as a magical girl series with some yuri elements, in Japan the series is regarded by yuri magazines as a "monumental work" of the genre.
 The Sailor Moon example further illustrates how fans, rather than publishers or creators, often determine whether a work is yuri; Sailor Moon was not conceived as a yuri manga or anime, but "became a yuri text" based on how the work was interpreted and consumed by yuri fans.

 Nominal sexual content

-A page from Kisses, Sighs, and Cherry Blossom Pink (2003–2012) by Milk Morinaga.

 Yuri works generally do not depict graphic sex scenes.
 Unlike boys' love and yaoi, where explicit depictions of sexual acts are commonplace and stories typically climax with the central couple engaging in anal intercourse, sexual acts in yuri are rarely more explicit than kissing and the caressing of breasts.
 Kazumi Nagaike of Oita University argues that this general avoidance of sex "does not mean that female sexual desire is effaced" in yuri, but rather that the absence of sex "clearly derives from the importance which is placed on the spiritual female–female bond."